Employee job offer letter template and overview

 There are also a few things that shouldn't be included in the offer of employment letter:

-• Promises of promotions, pay rises, and bonuses - you shouldn't make any promises in the job offer letter that you're not absolutely sure about.
-Otherwise, employees have a legal ground to seek what they were promised or they can simply look for another job;
+• Promises of promotions, pay raises, and bonuses – you shouldn't make any promises in the job offer letter that you're not sure about.
+Otherwise, employees have a legal ground to seek what they were promised, or they can simply look for another job.

 • Implications about termination – don't add information about the termination time of prior notice.
 This may cause a conflict with the at-will nature of the employment.